Artcs1/VLM-Privacy/README.md

 ## Code for validation experiments

-We use four A100 with 80GB of VRAM
+We use 4 A100 with 80GB of VRAM

 1. Compute detections
 ```